Optical detection of single electron transport dynamics

 In Fig.~\ref{fig:figcum}, we show the second factorial cumulant as a function of the time-interval length $t$ for different magnetic fields and different excitation energies (tunable by the gate voltage).
 The excitation energy $\varepsilon$ is defined as the difference between the mean of the Zeeman-split quantum-dot levels ($E_\uparrow$, $E_\downarrow$) and the Fermi energy $\mu$ of the charge reservoir: $\varepsilon=(E_\uparrow+E_\downarrow)/2-\mu$.
 For convenience, we divide $C_{\text{F},2}(t)$ by $t$, so that the curves approach a constant limit and do not increase linearly for long times.
-The results for $10\,\text{T}$ are depicted in Fig.~\ref{fig:figcum}\textbf{c}.
-Again, we compare the experimental results with two simulations, one in which we assume very slow, $\gamma_{\uparrow\downarrow}=0$ (dashed) and one in which we assume fast, $\gamma_{\uparrow\downarrow}=\infty$ (solid lines) spin relaxation, see the Supplementary Information.
+The results for $10\,\text{T}$ are depicted in Fig.~\ref{fig:figcum}(c).
+Again, we compare the experimental results with two simulations, one in which we assume very slow, $\gamma_{\uparrow\downarrow}=0$ (dashed) and one in which we assume fast, $\gamma_{\uparrow\downarrow}=\infty$ (solid lines) spin relaxation, see the Supplemental Material \cite{PRLSuppl3.2019}.
 We find very good agreement only for $\gamma_{\uparrow\downarrow}=\infty$.
 The simulation assuming for $\gamma_{\uparrow\downarrow}=0$ (dashed lines) is completely off.
 It would even predict a sign change of the second factorial cumulant at $t < 10\, \text{ms}$, in clear contrast to the measured data.
-At a magnetic field of $2 \, \text{T}$, see Fig.~\ref{fig:figcum}\textbf{a}, we find the opposite situation.
+At a magnetic field of $2 \, \text{T}$, see Fig.~\ref{fig:figcum}(a), we find the opposite situation.
 Here, the experimental data are very well reproduced by assuming that the spin relaxation is so slow that it can be neglected.
-For an intermediate magnetic field of $4\,\text{T}$, neither a very fast nor a very slow spin relaxation can fit the data, as can be seen in Fig.~\ref{fig:figcum}\textbf{b}.
-Instead, we find that the spin-relaxation rate of around $\gamma_{\uparrow\downarrow}=3\, \text{ms}^{-1}$ (dashed-dot curves), which is of the same order of magnitude as the time scale for the charge dynamics (see Supplementary Information).
+For an intermediate magnetic field of $4\,\text{T}$, neither a very fast nor a very slow spin relaxation can fit the data, as can be seen in Fig.~\ref{fig:figcum}(b).
+Instead, we find a spin-relaxation rate of around $\gamma_{\uparrow\downarrow}=3\, \text{ms}^{-1}$ (dashed-dot curves), which is of the same order of magnitude as the time scale for the charge dynamics.
+We remark that trying to deduce $\gamma_{\uparrow \downarrow}$ from analyzing ordinary cumulants fails unless the finite time resolution of the detector is explicitly taken into account in the simulations (see Supplemental Material \cite{PRLSuppl3.2019}).
+Factorial cumulants do not suffer from this problem, and already the second factorial cumulant is sufficient to determine the spin-relaxation rate.